Americans with Disability Act (ADA)

-- Employee Relations speaks with the employee to identify and discuss accommodations to perform the essential functions of the job.
+- Employee Services speaks with the employee to identify and discuss accommodations to perform the essential functions of the job.

-- Employee Relations discusses requested accommodations with principal and/or supervisor.
+- Employee Services discusses requested accommodations with principal and/or supervisor.

-- Employee Relations determines the feasibility and appropriateness of the requested accommodation(s) after reviewing all the information.
+- Employee Services determines the feasibility and appropriateness of the requested accommodation(s) after reviewing all the information.
 If, appropriate the request will be sent to the ADA committee for further deliberations

-- Employee Relations notifies the employee in writing of its determination as to appropriate accommodation(s) to be implemented or the explanatory denial of the request or portions of the request.
+- Employee Services notifies the employee in writing of its determination as to appropriate accommodation(s) to be implemented or the explanatory denial of the request or portions of the request.
 The principal/supervisor is also notified in writing.

 Please note: Having a medical condition alone is not enough to make an employee eligible for accommodations under the American with Disabilities Act (ADA) of 1990 and the Americans with Disabilities Act Amendments Act of 2008 (ADAAA).